SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/pulse.md

 ### Rsyslog

-Please refer to the documentation of Pulse Secure Connect to forward events to your rsyslog server.
-The reader can consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO.
+Please refer to the documentation of Pulse Secure Connect to forward events to your syslog concentrator.
+The reader can consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_docker_concentrator/) documentation to forward these logs to SEKOIA.IO.